 Life, and business, really is that simple--and that's the problem, isn't it?

-The true warrior's only real opponent is nearly always time.
-All other opponents can be defeated in one way or another (even through simple patience), but time can only be delayed, even with patience and accumulated knowledge.
+The true warrior's only real opponent is nearly always time, though even time may not be an opponent occasionally.
+All other opponents can be defeated in one way or another (even through simple patience), but time can eventually only be enjoyed or delayed, even with patience and accumulated knowledge.

 Now, what is all this based on?
 Largely on Batsai (So Lim Sa, China, circa 1550 AD), the oriental martial art form based on preparation for hand-to-hand combat surrounded by eight opponents.